leonstel/leonstel.github.io/recursive_tree_part3.md

 ### Do I Have Children?

 This question mostly asked to yourself when the doorbell rings and a vaguely familiar woman stands in front of your door.
-It then kicks in... and you remember that night from years ago with some memory gaps.
+It then kicks in... that night from years ago with some memory gaps.